mabellag/ChestXSim/README.md

 ## 🚀 Usage
 ChestXsim simulations can be run via **CLI tools** using a JSON configuration file (locally or through Docker).
-Users may also import ChestXsim as a Python package and manually construct pipelines for full control over each processing stage.
+Users may also import ChestXsim as a Python package and manually construct pipelines for full control over each processing stage.s

 ### 🔧 Before You Start: Core Concepts